Krglok/ClassArmor/README.md

 ClassArmor
 ==========

-This plugin give permissions based on groups and armormaterial
+This plugin Control the armor wearing based on permissions groups the permissions will be given for armormaterial [Leather, Iron, etc.]

 The plugin is a fork from ArmorPerms.
 All credits go to kdude63 .